Help & FAQ

 · It stretches less than other types of webbing, meaning it lasts longer and functionality is not affected.

 · It is durable and doesn't tear easily.

 · It doesn’t absorb water like cotton for example, which means that it is less likely to smell bad.

 · It is easy to either wipe clean or pop into the washing machine to make it good as new.

 What about the other fittings?

-The four square-hooped guiders around the collar through which the slip line passes, the metal buckle and the two D-rings where the lead is attached are all made from tough, nickel-plated steel.
+The four square-hooped guiders around the collar through which the nose band passes, the metal buckle and the two D-rings where the leash is attached are all made from tough, nickel-plated steel.